Table of Contents

 The good news here is no public admissions have emerged that she cheated at Pierce College.
 But don’t be surprised if someone comes out of the woodwork claiming to have taken a test on her behalf or signing in or out of class at the Pierce College campus.
 Time after time, Kim Kardashian expressed interest in becoming a lawyer, which led the paparazzi and her fans to question whether or not she had completed college in Los Angeles or elsewhere.

 Typically, before going to any legal graduate school, you must graduate from a college.
-However, that is not the case for the social media celebrity, Kim.
-Unlike her brother Rob Kardashian, who graduated from Southern California’s Marshall School of Business, Kim Kardashian attended Pierce College in Los Angeles but did not graduate, which means that she did not complete her college education.
+However, that is not the case for the social media celebrity Kim.
+Unlike her brother Rob Kardashian, who graduated from Southern California’s Marshall School of Business, Kim Kardashian attended Pierce College in Los Angeles but did not graduate, which means she did not complete her college education.

 Kim Kardashian made it clear in 2019 that after briefly attending Pierce College, she would not be attending law school but instead join a Law Office Study Program.
 This program allows aspiring attorneys to work under experienced judges and attorneys.

-Forgoing education at law school and joining a law office study program is not a traditional law school route to becoming an attorney.
+Forgoing education at law school and joining a law office study program is not a traditional route to becoming an attorney.
 However, it is not impossible, and many top lawyers forego those college years.

 To join the study program, individuals must pass the California first-year law examination, a challenging day-long test.
 This examination is also referred to as the “baby bar exam.”

-The celebrity wasted no time letting her social media audience know that she passed her baby bar exam after receiving her results.
+The celebrity wasted no time letting her social media audience know she passed her baby bar exam after receiving her results.
 Passing this exam allows the aspiring attorney to take the bar exam, the final examination, before starting legal practice.

 The passing rate for the baby bar exam held in June was 21%, almost half of the passing rate for the actual bar exam.
 The recent October baby bar passing rate is currently unavailable.
 This is not the first time she has given a baby bar exam a try, and her first attempt was not her last.